Tig n' Seek: Production

-The show was originally part of the Cartoon Network Shorts Program in 2015, before being greenlight for a series in May 2019, alongside with Mao Mao: Heroes of Pure Heart.
+The show was originally part of the Cartoon Network Shorts Program in 2015, before being greenlight for a series in May 2019, alongside Mao Mao: Heroes of Pure Heart.

 On August 18, 2022, the series was removed from HBO Max.
+The show was also removed from digital purchase in October 2023.

 Animation

 Rough Draft Studios had handled most of the animation for the series, which is done through traditional animation techniques at the studio in Seoul, South Korea.

 International broadcast

 In Canada, the series premiered on Teletoon on November 8, 2020.